blindsidenetworks/scalelite/README.md

 * `RECORDING_SPOOL_DIR`: Directory where transferred recording files are placed.
 Defaults to `/var/bigbluebutton/spool`
 * `RECORDING_WORK_DIR`: Directory where temporary files from recording transfer/import are extracted.
 Defaults to `/var/bigbluebutton/recording/scalelite`
 * `RECORDING_PUBLISH_DIR`: Directory where published recording files are placed to make them available to the web server.
 Defaults to `/var/bigbluebutton/published`
+* `RECORDING_UNPUBLISH_DIR`: Directory where unpublished recording files are placed to make them unavailable to the web server.
+Defaults to `/var/bigbluebutton/unpublished`

 ### Redis Connection (`config/redis_store.yml`)